spatialos/UnrealGDK/docs/content/porting-unreal-project-to-gdk.md

 1. In your project’s `PlayerController` header file(s), add the method declaration `virtual void InitPlayerState() override;`.

-1. In your game’s `PlayerController` class(es), add the following definition to the `InitPlayerState` function:
+1. In your game’s `PlayerController` class(es), add the following definition of the `InitPlayerState` function:

     ``` cpp
-    void ATestSuitePlayerController::InitPlayerState()
+    void AYourProjectPlayerController::InitPlayerState()
     {
         UWorld* World = GetWorld();
         check(World);